 Makeup: AVOID: yellowish-tinted foundation or concealer, blue eye makeup, white highlighting under the eyebrows or shimmery makeup in general.
 Medium-darkish lipstick is recommended because lips tend to appear pale.
 Eyebrows sometimes look paler on blonde women (eyebrow pencil/shadow is a solution).
 If you use face powder to keep down shine, bring it with you to touch up beforehand.

-I’m interested in your process.
+I’m interested in the process.
 Can you explain how you make a tintype in more detail?

 THE PROCESS